nunit/docs/docs/articles/nunit/extending-nunit/IParameterDataSource-Interface.md

 # IParameterDataSource Interface

-The `IParameterDataSource` interface is implemented by attributes that provide data for use as an argument to a single paramerter.
+The `IParameterDataSource` interface is implemented by attributes that provide data for use as an argument to a single parameter.
 Other attributes and test builders combine the values in various ways to produce test cases.
 The interface is defined as follows:

 ```csharp